Car-free Christmas in NorfolkNorfolk

 book trains

-Merry Christmases in Norfolk, the UK’s first Good Journey county, don’t always have to include driving.
+A Merry Christmas in Norfolk doesn’t always have to include driving.
 Here are lots of ideas for places and events that you can reach by train, bus, bike and foot.
 Leaving the car behind can mean memorable days out as well as helping protect the environment.
-Some Norfolk attractions also offer money off or other incentives if you arrive without a car so why not have a car-free adventure this winter?
+Some Norfolk attractions also offer money off or other incentives if you arrive without a car.
+So, why not have a car-free adventure in the UK’s first Good Journey county this winter?

 • County: Norfolk